Teacher Education

 Licensure Programs

-The teacher education program is approved by the Wisconsin Department of Public Instruction.
-The program offers pathways leading to provisional (Tier II) teacher licensure by completing the following requirements1:
+The EPP is approved by the Wisconsin Department of Public Instruction (WI DPI) and offers pathways leading to provisional (Tier II) teacher licensure according to the following requirements1:

 Teaching License | Education Major | Content Major2 | Minor |